heptarch/heptarch.github.io/projects.md

    teams, I think the natural answer is in-house specialization, where different researchers play the same role as different teams.
-Another solution is to build rapport with external research groups, but although it is better, it tends to suffer from suboptimal scaling in $n$.
+Another solution is to build rapport with external research groups; although better than nothing, it tends to suffer from suboptimal scaling in $n$.
+I think a combination of the above is probably best.

-8. *Collaboration.*
+8. *Collaboration.* The comm

 9. *Talent.*